dolphindb/jdbc/README.md

 }
 ```

-### 3 References
+## 3 References

- * In the JDBC interface, you can use the `excute` method to execute all DolphinDB Sql statements.
+ * In the JDBC interface, you can use the `execute` method to execute all DolphinDB SQL statements.
 For details, see [DolphinDB SQL](http://www.dolphindb.com/help/Chapter8SQLStatements.html)

  * [Download](sample.txt) sample code